gdsbook/book/notebooks/03_spatial_data.md

 This simple approach illustrates the main idea well: find the cells that pertain to a given geometry and summarize their values in some manner.
 This can be done with any kind of geometry.
 Further, this simple method plays well with `xarray` surface structures and is scalable in that it is not too involved to run in parallel and distributed form using libraries like `dask`.
 Further, it can be extended using arbitrary Python functions, so it is simple to extend.

 However, this approach can be quite slow in big data.
 A more efficient alternative for our example uses the `rasterstats` library.
 This is a purpose-built library to construct so-called "zonal statistics" from surfaces.
 Here, the "zones" are the polygons and the "surface" is our `DataArray`.
-Generally, this library will be faster than the simpler approach used above, but may be more difficult to extend or adapt:
+Generally, this library will be faster than the simpler approach used above, but it may be more difficult to extend or adapt:

 ```python
 from rasterstats import zonal_stats